Empowering vulnerable communities with sustainable livelihoods using art and entrepreneurship.

 2. Sewing Course

 The COLETIVO designed a sewing course that trains women with concrete skills, while fostering enthusiasm for financial independence and leadership.
-By the end of the course, the women will have created and completed a product that they can sell in the market.
-They will also receive lessons in entrepreneurship such as pricing, advertising, customer service and ethics.
+By the end of the course, the women will have created a product that they can sell in the market.
+They will also receive entrepreneurship lessons such as pricing, advertising, customer service and ethics.

-This course was created in partnership with the Housing Department.
-The Housing Department made donations to get the class started, including 13 sewing machines, furniture and supplies, and instructor pay for the first classes.
+The Housing Department made donations to jump start the class — including 13 sewing machines, furniture, supplies, and some instructor compensation for the initial classes.

-The COLECTIVO was in need of additional funds to develop and execute the course.
+The COLECTIVO was in need of additional funds to develop the curriculum and execute the course.
 This is where Mitra Path came in.

 “We are deeply grateful for Mitra Path’s support in making this dream-project of ours come true.
 Because of Mitra’s support we are giving 40 women the opportunity to learn new skills, become more confident, to make part of a network of reliable and welcoming relationships, and to truly believe that they can start generating an income and improving their lives and their families.”